Levy House (Reno, Nevada)

 The Levy House, at 111-121 California Ave. in Reno, Nevada, is a historic Classical Revival-style house that was built in 1906.
 It was home of William Levy, a merchant and mining businessman.

 It was listed on the National Register of Historic Places in 1983, qualifying as a high-quality example of the Classical Revival style, for its association with Levy, and as a significant component of local history.

 The building was moved c.
 1940, turning it 90 degrees and repositioning it on the lot.

+From 2011 to 2024, the building housed Sundance Books and Music.